 The Bridlewood Farm sale also strengthened Dailey’s ties within the Thoroughbred industry, encouraging further participation, such as serving as a board member of the Florida Thoroughbred Breeders’ and Owners’ Association, a position she continues to hold.

 “Working on the sale of Bridlewood was really one of those relationships that changed the trajectory of my career.
 Someone had the willingness to trust that I could get it done,” says Dailey.
 “This sale allowed me to establish, not just myself, but Showcase as a trustworthy and capable option when it comes to selling these historic Marion County farms and facilities.”

 We love where we live and we hope to inspire the same in our customers– you can browse horse farms for sale to learn more about what we have available in the Ocala / Marion County area.
 If you’re interested in creating your own equine legacy in the Horse Capital of the World®, contact an equestrian real estate agent today!

-The Community Spotlight series was created with the goal of highlighting local residents, businesses, organizations, and events that contribute to making Ocala the city that we love.
-You can take a look at our previous Community Spotlights here.
+The Iconic Horse Farm series was created with the goal of exploring the history of the farms and local equine industry that helped make Ocala the city that we love.
+You can take a look at our previous Iconic Horse Farm series here.